walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 - Support complex software development procedures
 - Orchestrate CI/CD builds and deployments
-- Provision infrastructure in a public or private cloud
+- Provision infrastructure in a public or private cloud with Terraform
 - Execute Ansible playbooks and deploy applications
+- RUn chaos tests with gremlin
 - Orchestrate steps in business processes

 <!--- vertical -->